Aevienne/enchantingAngel/README.md

 # enchantingAngel

 A Minecraft 1.21.11 Paper plugin that adds **book-based custom enchantments** to your server.
-Players can obtain custom enchant books, apply them with anvils, and use enchant effects powered by Persistent Data Container (PDC) tags and lore-based display.[web:219][web:223]
+Players can obtain custom enchant books, apply them with anvils, and use enchant effects powered by Persistent Data Container (PDC) tags and lore-based display.

 ---